glFusion/weather/README.md

 glFusion site, and integrate weather displays with other plugins such as Locator and Evlist.

+The Weather plugin requires either Curl support or `allow_url_fopen` set in php.ini.

 ## Providers
 #### Weather Underground
 Weather Underground is the default and recommended provider.